lotusnprod/lotus-manuscript/manuscript.md

 Figure @fig:magicTree is zoomable and vectorized for detailed inspection.

 As illustrated, the possibility of data interrogation at multiple precision levels, from fully defined chemical structures to broader chemical classes, is of great interest, e.g., for taxonomic and evolution studies.
-This makes LOTUS a unique ressource for the advancement of chemotaxonomy, a discipline pioneered by Augustin Pyramus de Candolle and pursued by other notable researchers (Robert Hegnauer, Otto R. Gottlieb) [@doi:10.1007/978-3-642-68641-2; @doi:10/d592kt; @decandolleEssaiProprietesMedicales1816].
+This makes LOTUS a unique resource for the advancement of chemotaxonomy, a discipline pioneered by Augustin Pyramus de Candolle and pursued by other notable researchers (Robert Hegnauer, Otto R. Gottlieb) [@doi:10.1007/978-3-642-68641-2; @doi:10/d592kt; @decandolleEssaiProprietesMedicales1816].
 Six decades after Hegnauer's publication of "Die Chemotaxonomie der Pflanzen" [@doi:10.1007/978-3-0348-9314-5] much remains to be done for the advancement of this field of study and the LOTUS initiative aims to provide a solid basis for researchers willing to pursue these exciting explorations at the interface of chemistry, biology and evolution.

 As shown recently in the context of spectral annotation [@doi:10.1038/s41587-020-0740-8], lowering the precision level of the annotation allows a broader coverage along with greater confidence.